 Rosa Jalja in the studio.
-The head of "Radio Copacabana" has been working as a journalist for 46 years.
+The head of "Radio Copacabana" has been working as a journalist for 46 years

-In an interview with DW Akademie, Rosa Jalja talks about her commitment to media freedom.
+In an interview with DW Akademie, Rosa Jalja talks about her commitment to media freedom

-"When I was 17 years old, I started working at Radio San Gabriel, which broadcast in Aymara for farmers and got citizens involved.
+When I was 17 years old, I started working at Radio San Gabriel where the programs were broadcast in Aymara and aimed at farmers and getting citizens involved.
 That was 46 years ago.
-The most important thing today is that we still broadcast in Aymara.
-There are still fellow citizens who can neither read nor write.
-Radio is the most important source of information for them."
+The most important aspect today is that we are still broadcasting in Aymara.
+There are still people who can't read or write, so radio remains their most important source of information.

-Can you describe your work?
+How would you describe your work?

-"Sixty percent of the programs on Radio Copacabana consist of information and news.
-We often do reports directly from the town hall for the 18,000 inhabitants of Copacabana.
-Together with Fundación UNIR, we also offer training programs for young journalists from rural communities.
-We also want put more women in senior positions.
-To do so, we trained 32 women to work with cameras and write scripts.
-Now they work for major media companies in the capital, La Paz.
-It is also a journalist's job to fight for equal rights for women."
+Sixty percent of Radio Copacabana's programs are focused on news and information.
+We often report directly from the town hall for Copacabana's 18,000 inhabitants.
+We also offer training, together with Fundación UNIR, for young journalists from rural communities.
+And we want to see more women in senior positions.
+So, for example, we trained 32 women on how to work with cameras and write scripts, and they're now working for major media companies in La Paz, the capital.
+Journalists, you see, also have to fight for the equal rights for women.

 What inspires you the most?

-Which story impressed you the most?
+Which story has affected you the most?

-And what is one of your fondest memories?
+What is one of your fondest memories?

-"The public dialogues we organized together with Fundación UNIR, for example, on youth rights or water supply.
-They were part of a serious of dialogue events that made a public debate possible - and they were broadcast live on radio.
-Copacabana demanded drinking water.
-We sensitized politicians responsible for this situation and now, all homes will have running water starting September 2018.
-This motivates us.
-As a radio station, we influence government offices by reporting on issues."
+The public dialogues we organized with Fundación UNIR on youth rights or on water supply.
+They were part of a dialogue series that enabled public debates were broadcast live on radio.
+Copacabana residents were demanding drinking water, so we sensitized the politicians responsible.
+As a result, all homes will have running water starting in September 2018.
+This is motivating because as a radio station, we can move government offices by reporting on pressing issues.